shanesoh/fossasia2021-securing-microservices/slides.md

 Envoy is an open source edge and service proxy designed for cloud-native applications.

-For our purpose, Envoy is used to delegate authorization decisions to OPA, allowing/denying requests to the upstream service based on OPA's policy decisions.
+For our purpose, Envoy is used to delegate authorization decisions to OPA, allowing/denying requests to the service based on OPA's policy decisions.

 ---